apache/skywalking-python/docs/Plugins.md

 | [psycopg2](https://www.psycopg.org/) | >= 2.8.6 | `sw_psycopg2` |
 | [celery](https://docs.celeryproject.org/) | >= 4.2.1 | `sw_celery` |

+* Note: The celery server running with "celery -A ..." should be run with the http protocol as it uses multiprocessing by default which is not compatible with the grpc protocol implementation in skywalking currently.
+Celery clients can use whatever protocol they want.

 The column `Versions` only indicates that the versions are tested, if you found the newer versions are also supported, welcome to add the newer version into the table.